How to remove ivy from fence

 6. Decreased Fence Lifespan: With all the potential issues mentioned above, having ivy on your fence can significantly reduce its lifespan.
 Regular maintenance and timely removal of ivy are crucial to keep your fence in good condition and prolong its lifespan.

-See also How to install smart thermostat
+See also How to link sky remote with tv

 The Dangers of Ivy